madisongarccia/486project/reports/final_report.md

 - `subsample`: Fraction of observations randomly sampled for each tree

-With these hyperparameter options, `GridSearchCV` tested all combinations, evaluated using 5-fold cross validation, which splits the data into 4 training subsets and one validation.
+With these hyperparameter options, `GridSearchCV` tested all combinations and evaluated them using 5-fold cross validation, which splits the data into 4 training subsets and one validation.

 ```
 param_grid = {